rafaeltmbr/clock/README.md

 yarn will download all the dependencies necessary to work on the project.

-When developing, run the following command in the terminal
+When developing, run the following command

 `yarn dev`